Emmunaf/politoVideoDownloader/README.md

 - Copy the url in the address bar and paste it when the software ask for it

 # Where will the lectures be saved?
-For now you can't customize the download location.
+at the moment you can't customize the download location.
 You can find the downloaded videos in the "videolectures" folder that will be created in the current folder (where the script was launched)

 # Why another downloader for polito videolectures?